-23 Minuting Hearing and Appeal Meetings
+23. Minuting Hearing and Appeal Meetings

-Minutes should be produced of all submissions to the hearing / appeal - including Employer, Employee and witness statements, any questioning of the parties and the panel's decision statement.
-The panel's deliberations should not be minuted.
+Minutes should be produced of all submissions to the Hearing / Appeal - including Employer, Employee and witness statements, any questioning of the parties and the Panel's decision statement.
+The Panel's deliberations will not be minuted.

-Minutes may be taken by a clerk who is present at the meeting or transcribed from an audio recording.
+Minutes may be taken by a notetaker who is present at the meeting or transcribed from an audio recording.
 An audio recording will only be made with the prior consent of the Employee.